Flavoured jets with exact anti-$k_t$ kinematics and tests of infrared and collinear safety: Anti- and C/A jets with interleaved flavour neutralisation

 \subsection{Design aims and core concept}

 If we consider what is needed for broad usage of a jet flavour algorithm, we can identify at least four criteria that are necessary, or at least highly desirable: \begin{enumerate} \item \textbf{IRC safety}: Both the kinematics and the flavours of any hard jets should be IRC safe. \item \textbf{Preserved kinematics}: For a given member of the generalised-$k_t$ algorithm family, the flavour algorithm should not modify the jets' kinematics. \item \textbf{Multi-scale flavour resolution}: The flavours of the pseudojets should be well defined at any step of the clustering, so as to leave open the possibility of using flavour information with the full cluster sequence, e.g.\ for jet substructure studies. \end{enumerate} Additionally, as mentioned at the end of Sec.~\ref{sec:ghs}, it can be beneficial to have the following property: \begin{enumerate} \item[4.] \textbf{Single parton consistency}: For events in which each jet contains exactly one parton, the flavour algorithm should not modify the jets' flavours relative to the simple generalised-$k_t$ algorithm.
-This ensures that typical leading-order calculations will give the same results for the generalised-$k_t$ algorithm and its flavoured extension. \end{enumerate}
+This ensures that typical leading-order calculations will give the same results for the generalised-$k_t$ algorithm and its flavoured extension.
+It notably means that one cannot a priori decide to neglect some subset of flavour in an event without specifying the jet kinematics. \end{enumerate}

 To achieve these aims, the core novel idea that we introduce here is that of maintaining the standard clustering procedure, but modifying the flavour-related aspects of the recombination scheme at each step of kinematic recombination.
 In particular, our approach uses a global, event-wide treatment of flavour at each pair-wise clustering step.
 By construction, the resulting jets will have identical kinematics as compared to the original jet algorithm, and we aim to arrange for the flavour labels associated with the jets to be IRC safe at any stage in the clustering sequence.